stevekerrick/GraphqlToTsql/docs/documentation.md

-This is one of the most flexible capabilities in `GraphqlToTsql`, and allows you to expose your data in ways that don't need to match the physical database schema.
+This is one of the most flexible capabilities in `GraphqlToTsql`, and allows you to expose your data in ways that don't match the physical database schema.

 Hopefully the examples below will help make it clear. :-)